jarviscanada/jarvis_data_eng_RuthvikPenumatcha/cloud_k8_jenkins/README.md

 ![Kubernetes Cluster Deployment](assets/KubernetesCluster.png)

 # Jenkins CI/CD pipeline
 - Jenkins is used to automate the application deployment process, enhancing the speed and reliability of application delivery.
-The CI/CD pipeline begins by fetching the application code from GitHub by cloning the repository.
-During the build stage, a new Azure Container Registry (ACR) image will be created using the Dockerfile of the application and then pushed to ACR.
-In the testing stage, the status of the ACR image and Kubernetes cluster will be checked to ensure they are functioning as expected.
-Finally, in the deploy stage, Jenkins triggers a pipeline job that logs on to Azure CLI, connects to the AKS cluster, and uses Kubectl commands to deploy the new version of the application to the cluster.
+- The CI/CD pipeline begins by fetching the application code from GitHub by cloning the repository.
+- During the build stage, a new Azure Container Registry (ACR) image will be created using the Dockerfile of the application and then pushed to ACR.
+- In the testing stage, the status of the ACR image and Kubernetes cluster will be checked to ensure they are functioning as expected.
+- In the deploy stage, Jenkins triggers a pipeline job that logs on to Azure CLI, connects to the AKS cluster, and uses Kubectl commands to deploy the new version of the application to the cluster.
 - Jenkins Pipeline Diagram:
 ![Jenkins Pipeline](assets/JenkinsPipeline.png)